andersmurphy/andersmurphy-blog/resources/posts/2024-09-26-how-to-max-throughput-when-pulling-data-from-a-third-party-service.md

 ## Global concurrent rate limit

 We need a mechanism that rate limits our requests, most languages will have a library that handles this.
-Ideally, it should thread safe so multiple threads can use it concurrently.
+Ideally, it should be thread safe so multiple threads can use it concurrently.
 See [this post for an implementation with semaphores in Clojure](https://andersmurphy.com/2024/05/06/clojure-managing-throughput-with-virtual-threads.html).

 ## Concurrency